-Operating experience feedback is an effective mechanism in providing lessons learned from events and the associated corrective actions to prevent them, resulting in improved safety at nuclear installations.
+Operating experience feedback is an effective mechanism in providing lessons learned from events and the associated corrective actions to prevent them, helping to improve safety at nuclear installations.

-The Incident Reporting System for Research Reactors (IRSSR), operated by the IAEA, is an important tool for exchanging research reactor operating experience feedback between Member States.
-The IRSRR reports contain information on events of safety significance with their root causes and lessons learned, which helps reduce the number of similar events occurring at research reactors.
-To improve the effectiveness of the system, it is essential that national organizations take appropriate steps to report events important to safety in a timely manner and share the information in the IRSRR database.
+The Incident Reporting System for Research Reactors (IRSRR), which is operated by the IAEA, is an important tool for international exchange of operating experience feedback for research reactors.
+The IRSRR reports contain information on events of safety significance with their root causes and lessons learned which help in reducing the occurrence of similar events at research reactors.
+To improve the effectiveness of the system, it is essential that national organizations demonstrate an appropriate interest for the timely reporting of events important to safety and share the information in the IRSRR database.

-At their biennial technical meetings, the national coordinators of the IRSRR suggested collecting and disseminating the operating experience feedback from the events reported to the IRSRR in an IAEA publication.

-IAEA-TECDOC-1762, Operating Experience from Events Reported to the IAEA Incident Reporting System for Research Reactors, published in 2015, provides a summary of operating experience feedback from the events reported to the IRSRR up to September 2014 based on the root causes, safety significance, lessons learned, corrective actions and causal factors.
-The present updated and revised publication, IAEA-TECDOC-1762/Rev. 1, includes the operating experience feedback from events reported up to May 2022.
-The publication also contains relevant summary information on research reactor events from sources other than IRSRR, operating experience feedback from the International Reporting System for Operating Experience considered relevant to research reactors, and a description of the elements of an operating experience programme as established by the IAEA safety standards.
+At their biennial technical meetings, the IRSRR national coordinators recommended collecting the operating experience from the events reported to the IRSRR and disseminating it in an IAEA publication.
+This publication highlights the root causes, safety significance, lessons learned, corrective actions and the causal factors for the events reported to the IRSRR up to September 2014.
+The publication also contains relevant summary information on research reactor events from sources other than the IRSRR, operating experience feedback from the International Reporting System for Operating Experience considered relevant to research reactors, and a description of the elements of an operating experience programme as established by the IAEA safety standards.

-The intended audience of this publication is research reactor operating organizations, regulatory bodies, designers and any other organizations or individuals involved in the safety of research reactors.
+This publication will be of use to research reactor operating organizations, regulators and designers, and any other organizations or individuals involved in the safety of research reactors.

 The IAEA wishes to thank the contributors to this publication for their efforts and valuable assistance.
-The IAEA officers responsible for this publication were N. Laine, F. Naseer and A. Shokr of the Division of Nuclear Installation Safety.
+The IAEA officers responsible for this publication were D. Rao and A.M.
+Shokr of the Division of Nuclear Installation Safety.